 In the morning…

 Opt for a serum filled with hyaluronic acid, which pulls water from the air into your skin to plump it up and keep it hydrated while you sleep.
 “If you’re using acne treatments or anti-aging products, which can be drying and irritating, you want to prep your skin with as much moisture as possible first,” says Shereene Idriss, MD, a cosmetic dermatologist in NYC.
+Basically, a hydrating serum is a 10/10 idea if you’re also using retinol.

-Step 4: Eye creams
+Step 4: Eye Cream

 Eye creams tend to be lighter and thinner than face moisturizers, so make sure to apply them before you slather on your creams and oils.
 “The rule of thumb when applying skincare is to apply the lightest first and the heaviest last, since thinner products can’t penetrate thicker products,” says Dr. Idriss.
 Yeah, it’s annoying how much this all makes sense now, isn’t it?